 A barrel less than five inches but at least four inches long results in that gun being referred to as Commander-sized, and anything less than four inches earns the Officer’s, or General’s, Model sobriquet.
 So, you can check across brand lines and at least have an idea of what that company is describing in regard to specific barrel lengths.

 Alright – now that we have some background on 1911 sizes and build qualities, let’s look at some specific guns.
 Before we do, pricing needs to be clarified.
 Most of the guns I’ll list will have MSRP pricing over the +/- $500 price I set but real-world prices tend to be at or below that limit.

 There are certain guns that we can look at in order to keep prices around our $500 budget.
 Some of the most prominent companies that produce budget 1911s include:

-Rock Island Arsenal (Armscor), a Philippine-based company that makes guns of more than one brand and ammunition.
+Rock Island Armory (Armscor), a Philippine-based company that makes guns of more than one brand and ammunition.

 - American Tactical, Inc. (ATI): U.S.-based company that imports and manufactures firearms.